This dashboard displays the high-level performance overview of loyalty program and feedback features.

 You can also choose the time period displayed on the insights graphs; i.e. Daily, Weekly, or Monthly.

-🤖 Data insights: Your insights are updated in real-time to give you the most up-to-date marketing results.
+🤖 Data insights: Your insights are updated every 8 hours.
 Marsello insights are calculated using data from after you've installed Marsello.
 The insights page does not show historical data.